Ganymede-Bio/website-docusaurus/docs/FlowRuns.md

 <img width="312" alt="image" src="https://user-images.githubusercontent.com/111307862/192582099-97bb6e39-1726-4fb9-b09d-8c76a6f9796e.png">

 Clicking this option prompts the user to select a directory to be watched.
 Any new files that are added to this directory or existing files that are updated will now be uploaded to our servers so that a new flow can be kicked off.
 Users will receive a notification in the top right each time this occurs.
-This directory will not be watched until the page is refreshed or closed.
+This directory will now be watched until the page is refreshed or closed.